The Density of Fan-Planar Graphs

 Lemma~\ref{lem:two-on-cell} has a couple of nice consequences.

 \begin{corollary} Any two crossing edges in $G$ are connected by an uncrossed edge. \end{corollary} \begin{proof} Let $ux$ and $vw$ be the two crossing edges.
 By fan-planarity either no other edge at $x$ or no other edge at $u$ crosses the edge $vw$, say there is no such edge at $x$.
-Similarly, we may assume without loss of generality, that no edge at $v$ crosses the edge $ux$.
+Similarly, we may assume without loss of generality that no edge at $v$ crosses the edge $ux$.
 However, this implies that $ux$ and $vw$ satisfy the requirements of Lemma~\ref{lem:two-on-cell} and we have that $u$ and $w$ are on the same cell.
 In particular, we can draw an uncrossed edge between $u$ and $w$ in this cell.
 Because $G$ is maximally fan-planar, $uw$ is indeed an edge of $G$.
 And since $G$ is embedded with the maximum number of uncrossed edges, $uw$ is also drawn uncrossed. \end{proof}

-\begin{corollary} If $c$ is a cell of any subgraph of $G$, and $||c||= 4$, then $c$ contains no vertex of $G$ in its interior. \end{corollary} \begin{proof} Let $c$ be a cell of $G' \subseteq G$ with $||c||=4$.
+\begin{corollary} If $c$ is a cell of any subgraph of $G$, and $||c||= 4$, then $c$ contains no vertex of $G$ in its interior. \end{corollary}

+\begin{proof} Let $c$ be a cell of $G' \subseteq G$ with $||c||=4$.
 Then $\partial c$ consists either of four edge segments or one vertex and three edge segments.
 Let us assume for the sake of contradiction that $c$ contains a set $S \neq \emptyset$ of vertices in its interior.

 \textit{Case 1. $\partial c$ consists of four edge segments.} Let $e_0,e_1,e_2,e_3$ be the edges bounding $c$ is this cyclic order.
 From the fan-planarity of $G$ follows that $e_0$ and $e_2$ have a common endpoint $v_0$.
 Similarly $e_1$ and $e_3$ have a common endpoint $v_1$.
 See Figure~\ref{fig:4-cell} for an illustration.
 If $p$ denotes the crossing point of $e_0 = v_0u_0$ and $e_1 = v_1u_1$, then by fan-planarity no edge at $u_i$ crosses $e_{i+1}$ between $p$ and $v_{i+1}$, where $i \in \{0,1\}$ and indices are taken modulo~$2$.
 Hence by Lemma~\ref{lem:two-on-cell} there exists a cell $c'$ of $G$ that contains both $v_0$ and $v_1$.